AdamMagoon/CD-Track-Number-Remover/README.md

 CD-Track-Number-Remover
 =======================

-Removes the track numbers (01, 02, 03, etc....) from a folder of .mp3 files.
+Removes the track numbers (01, 02, 03, etc....) from a folder of .mp3 file names.